3bwahab/guess-game/README.md

    git clone https://github.com/3bwahab/guess-the-number-game-.git

 ## Run The Game
-Compile the C++ source code using your preferred compiler.
-Run the executable to start the Guess the Number Game.
+Compile the C++ source code using your preferred compiler and run the executable to start the Guess the Number Game.